 Likewise, the P-ML group improved the most in the P-ML post-test.
 However, no group improved better than the control group in the T-AP post-test and the P-ML group improved the most in the P-AP post-test.

-“To our knowledge, this is the first clear demonstration that the effects of balance training can be very task-specific and that it may not improve general balance ability, but rather only the specific skill that is trained,” the authors described.
-“This raises two questions: why are the effects of balance training so task-specific, even when using the same device or testing tasks with the same direction of perturbation?
+“To our knowledge, this is the first clear demonstration that the effects of balance training can be very task-specific and that it may not improve general balance ability, but rather only the specific skill that is trained,” the authors wrote.
+“This raises two questions: Why are the effects of balance training so task-specific, even when using the same device or testing tasks with the same direction of perturbation?
 And how is it possible that many studies show that balance training is associated with performance improvements in balance tasks that were not trained or even in different types of tasks?”

 Further considerations of unstable balance training

-An alumni from San Diego State University with a B.A. in Graphic Communications, Nick also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+An alumni from San Diego State University with a bachelor’s degree in graphic communications, Nick had also completed his massage therapy training at International Professional School of Bodywork in San Diego in 2014.
+In 2021, he earned an associate’s degree in journalism at Palomar College.